For in-depth information about individual degree offerings, visit the Programs of Study page.

 Gayle Bisesi, director of music admission, will notify you via e-mail approximately two weeks after your music audition.

 Music majors who audition for acceptance into the music department.

 The music education faculty at Elmhurst consists of teachers who have a proven track record of highly successful teaching careers in the public schools.
-Our students also have the opportunity to experience international teaching through our educational experiences in Jamaica (every January) and educational experiences in Australia courses (every other summer).

-During the spring term of their first year, our students will be teaching in a public school.
 We provide live, hands-on teaching experiences each year for our students.
 We are also one of the few schools that require three conducting courses.
 In Conducting II & III our students have the opportunity to conduct middle school and high school bands, choirs and orchestras on and off campus.

 Yes, with careful planning students can successfully complete their coursework, student teaching, earn a degree in music education and be state certified to teach in grades K-12.

-We encourage all students to apply to Elmhurst College before auditioning.
+We encourage all students to apply to Elmhurst University before auditioning.
 If you are admitted at the time of your audition, you will receive information about your financial aid and music scholarship approximately two weeks after the audition.
 The Office of Admission and Office of Student Financial Services will put together your complete financial package after you have been admitted and your audition results have been reviewed.